fredvs/uidesigner_ext/README.txt

-Designer_ext is the extended version of fpGUI UIDesigner.
+designer_ext is the extended version of fpGUI uiDesigner.

 With :
 auto-add units in uses section,